 Some individuals that don’t qualify for Medigap coverage because of chronic issues may find a Special Needs Plan more suitable.

-Avoid the Medicare Supplement Waiting Period
+How to Avoid the Medicare Supplement Waiting Period

 You can avoid the six-month waiting period by strategically buying your Medicare supplement plan.
 To avoid the waiting period, purchase a Medigap plan during your Medigap Open Enrollment Period.